 The Netflix movie, Marriage Story, chronicles the divorce of two devoted parents of a young boy involved in an interstate custody dispute.
 In a fictional account that mimics real life, the story begins with a marriage on the rocks and a subsequent move by the mother and son from NY to CA to take a temporary work assignment.
 The mother and son begin to build a new life in L.A., enrolling the son in school, reconnecting with extended family and friends, and extending employment.
 At some point, the wife tells her husband that she not only wants a divorce, but that she and the son will not be returning.
-In the fictional movie the father now finds himself in an interstate child custody dispute with the mother.
+The father character unwittingly becomes involved in an interstate child custody dispute with the mother.

 What many parents do not realize is that when their spouse or significant other leaves with their children to reside in another state – perhaps in a mutually agreed upon breather from the relationship – the passage of time in the other state may change the jurisdiction in a child custody case if the other parent should decide to move on.
 In the absence of a court ordered parenting plan in the state where the family originally resided, jurisdiction may be vested in the child’s new home state, defined as “where the child has lived with a parent for six consecutive months (or since birth) prior to the commencement of a proceeding such as divorce.